rexresearch

 shoulders with many in the medical profession as patent attorney

-past 35 years and having read extensively in all fields of medical
+the past 35 years and having read extensively in all fields of

-of medical research to a still greater extent is highly
+conducting of medical research to a still greater extent is

 B. Individuals to a considerable extent lean toward an area of